Previous dayApril 30, 2026Next day

 32.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 4 km SSW of Pāhala, Hawaii at 20:35 UTC on April 30, 2026.
+Reports of a magnitude 2.4 earthquake 4 km SSW of Pāhala, Hawaii came in on April 30, 2026 at 20:35 UTC.
 This was a shallow crustal earthquake, focused at 32.0 km depth.
 Geolocation places the event at 19.161°N, -155.490°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30